Glimmer of hope for copper from Europe green energy target

 European copper demand is expected to contract this year, the International Copper Study Group said in April, the latest statistics available.
 In 2011, global demand growth slowed to 2.5 percent from 2.7 percent in 2010.

-Last year, European wind farms needed only 37,000 tonnes of copper out of regional demand of 4 million tonnes, according to Wood Mackenzie, but this is set to grow.
+Last year, European wind farms needed only 37,000 metric tons (40,786 tons) of copper out of regional demand of 4 million metric tons, according to Wood Mackenzie, but this is set to grow.

 In Germany, Europe’s biggest economy and power user, renewable electricity generation hit a new record in the first half of 2012 at 67.9 billion kilowatt hours, an increase of 19.5 percent from the same period last year.